 Tennis elbow is also referred to as lateral epicondylitis or elbow pain.
 It is a condition characterized by pain and inflammation of the elbow joint as a consequence of overexerting the tendons in the elbow.

-Many mistakes a tennis elbow for a golfer’s elbow.
+Many mistake a tennis elbow for a golfer’s elbow.
 To iron things out, a golfer’s elbow affects the internal part of the elbow, whereas the tennis elbow affects the external part of the elbow.

 It is caused by repetitive movement of the forearm, overexertion of arms and forearms, and poor playing technique.
 It is excruciatingly painful; hence its treatment may take longer.

 How to protect yourself from tennis elbow injuries